loyjoy/academy/advanced/modules/decision_table.md

 With this, you determine the combinations of your questionnaire.
 For example, you have three outputs: jogging, cycling, and swimming add a rule for every combination after which comes jogging as an output.
 Because of length, we do only three combinations.
 Afterward, the system will be clear.
-If the first combination is clicked by the consumer the hobby will be cycling.
+If the first combination is clicked by the customer the hobby will be cycling.
 So we add in the fields of the first rule values which suits.
 The system is similar to the variables at process bricks.
 Click on the field under the first input.
 Choose an operator and add the fitting value.
 This has to be a value that is set in the first question.